ArkEcosystemArchive/docs-legacy/docs/guidebook/release-guidelines/going-live.md

 - Import a wallet
 - Import a wallet **(with address only)**
 - Import a wallet **(with passphrase only)**
+- Protect with a password

 ### Transactions

 - Browse transactions
+- Send transactions with dynamic fees
+- Send transactions with static fees
 - Send a transfer transaction
   - 1 Passphrase
   - 2 Passphrases